Hidden-Histories/Public-Resources/documentation/Tutorial_ARwalk.md

 - Because both **position and orientation can vary from minute to minute,** however, there is a certain amount of randomness in where you will see both the POI whose area you are in at the moment, and the other POIs you have set nearby.
 That may or may not bother you or your user, depending a bit on what your artwork is about! ;-)

 ### Prefabs for this example
-I created 4 prefabs, each of them being a fenced in area of the same proportions, but with a different number (1, 2, 3, 4) on the fence, so I could tell them apart.
+I created 4 prefabs, each of them being a fenced in area of the same proportions, but with a different number on the fence (1, 2, 3, 4), so I could tell them apart.

 Use these in your POI (see the [porPOIse: Layer and POI configuration quick reference](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories) for details):

-- "URL for asset bundle" www.arpoise.com/AB/fencetest.ace
-  - **Copy and paste** this URL into the "URL for asset bundle" field in your POI to be able to access the fence test prefabs.
+- **Copy and paste** this URL www.arpoise.com/AB/fencetest.ace into the "URL for asset bundle" field in each of your POIs to be able to access the fence test prefabs.
+- To find out the names of the fence prefabs, click on this link to see the manifest file www.arpoise.com/AB/fencetest.manifest in a browser.
+Note that it is simply the URL for the asset bundle, but replacing the file type **.ace** with the file type **.manifest** - this is how you can find out the names of the prefabs in any given asset bundle.)

-  - You do NOT have to download the fencetest.ace file itself - you can just link to the one on the ARpoise server.
+  - You do NOT have to have the asset bundle in your own account - you can just link to the one on the ARpoise server.
 - In the same way, if you want to share a prefab with someone else, all you have to do is send them the URL.
 (But of course if you change or delete the prefab and/or your asset bundle, they won't be able to access it anymore!)
   - If therefore you really do want to make a copy

-- To find out the names of the fence prefabs, click on this link to see the manifest file www.arpoise.com/AB/fencetest.manifest in a browser.
-Note that it is simply the URL for the asset bundle, but replacing the file type **.ace** with the file type **.manifest** - this is how you can find out the names of the prefabs in any given asset bundle.)

 .